 “Your child has a brain tumor.”
-It’s a phrase no parent wants to hear, yet approximately 5,900 families will receive the news in 2022 alone.
+It’s a phrase no parent wants to hear, yet more than 5,200 families will receive the news in 2023 alone.

 This Childhood Cancer Awareness Month, NBTS is sharing stories from families in the brain tumor community.
 NBTS asked four families, “When faced with a brain tumor diagnosis, how did you tell your child the news?”
 Their responses are shared below, along with additional resources on this important topic.